neondatabase/website/content/docs/reference/glossary.md

 ### Copy-on-write

 A technique used to efficiently copy data.
-Neon uses the copy-on-write technique to efficiently copy Project data when creating a branch.
+Neon uses the copy-on-write technique to efficiently copy project data when creating a branch.

 ### Database

 A named collection of database objects.
-A Neon Project has a default database named main which resides in the default `public` schema.
-A Neon Project can contain multiple databases.
+A Neon project has a default database named main which resides in the default `public` schema.
+A Neon project can contain multiple databases.
 Users cannot manipulate system databases, such as `postgres`, `template0`, or `template1`.

 ### Free Tier